 Dispose of your waste legally

 The Council recommends that waste is disposed of using a trade waste collection.
-If you require a trade waste collection the Council may be able to help - please contact 01782 717717.
-Other trade waste services are available.

 Detailed information about your waste duties can be found on the Environment Agency Website or contact them on 08708 506506.